 We use significant management and financial resources to manage our environmental risks.

 We manage environmental risks through our safety, health, environment and quality (SHEQ) management system.
-Our SHEQ management system is centralized and managed at the corporate level, and we implement it corporately and at our operations.
 Our chief executive officer is responsible for ensuring that our SHEQ management system is implemented.
-Our board's safety, health and environment committee also oversees how we manage our environmental risks.
+Our board’s safety, health and environment committee also oversees how we manage our environmental risks.

-- $30 million in health and safety programs, which is 12% less than we spent in 2010
+- $30 million in health and safety programs, or about the same as 2011

-In 2012, spending for health and safety programs is expected to be similar to 2011, while spending for environmental programs is expected to increase slightly.
+Spending for health and safety programs in 2013 is expected to be similar to 2012, while spending for environmental programs is expected to decrease slightly.

 Other operational risks and hazards include: